Engin-Boot/get-started/gather-present-fit.md

 ```

 This has obvious drawbacks of complexity and inflexibility.
-The whole code has to be copied for another customer,
+A developer would need to copy the entire code, when a new customer
-who may have a different data-source.
+has a new data-source.

 ## The task

 Cut the implementation into parts.
-State the responsibility of each part clearly.
+State the responsibility of each part.